the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const copyPerson = { ...person };
 ~~~~~~~

 Essentially the spread operator can be used whenever you want to create a new variable based on the content of another variable plus optional additional content if not creating only a copy of it.
 For example, you can spread an array into a new array and add a new item at the start of the array.
-Or you can spread an object into a new object and add properties to it.
+Or you can spread an object into a new object and add properties to it:

 {title="index.js",lang="javascript"}
 ~~~~~~~